Zirias/dos2ansi/README.md

 > [!WARNING]
 >
-> This script constructs a complex commandline and then executes it using
-> eval.
-Be sure to read the comments in the configuration file about
+> This script just sources configuration files.
+Be sure to read the comments
-> allowing per-user configuration, which is disabled by default, but enabled
+> in the configuration file about allowing per-user configuration, which is
-> in the sample configuration.
+> disabled by default, but enabled in the sample configuration.

 Here is what it looks like in default configuration: